 Figure 5 presents similar information, this time for the change in the estimated perceived probability of a monetary policy regime change within the next year in tight windows around every FOMC announcement in our sample.
 For this figure we focus on the post 1994 period, when we have data for FOMC announcements.
 We see that most FOMC announcements result in little if any change in the perceived probability of a regime change in monetary policy, again implying that financial markets do not learn about the possibility of policy rule changes only from policy announcements.
 Naturally, many FOMC announcements carry little news of any kind, consistent with the majority of points lining up along the horizontal line at zero and the idea that significant changes in the policy rule are infrequent.
 However, some announcements are associated with sizable changes in the perceived probability of exiting the current policy regime.
-The largest of these occur in the aftermath of the financial crisis, namely on June 24th, 2009, April 18th, 2001 and January 28th, 2009, where in each case the perceived probability of a regime change in the next year declined by more than 0.6% in the 30 minutes surrounding the FOMC press release.
-Arguably the most relevant aspect of these specific announcements is that they repeated the statement that the FOMC committee "anticipates that economic conditions are likely to warrant exceptionally low levels of the federal funds rate for an extended period."
-Other events that sparked big changes in investor beliefs about the probability of regime change include October 15th, 1998, shortly after the late September 1998 collapse of Long Term Capital Management, in which the perceived probability of a change in the policy rule increased more than 0.3%.
-The FOMC press release on this day stated that "further easing of the stance of monetary policy was judged to be warranted to sustain economic growth in the context of contained inflation."
+The largest declines occur in the aftermath of the financial crisis, namely on June 24th, 2009, and October 29th, 2008, where in each case the perceived probability of a regime change in the next year declined by more than 1% in the 30 minutes surrounding the FOMC press release.
+The largest increase in the perceived probability of a policy regime change occurs on April 18th, 2001, with the probability increasing more than 1%.
+For the first two, a likely relevant aspect of these specific announcements is that they repeated the statement that the FOMC committee "anticipates that economic conditions are likely to warrant exceptionally low levels of the federal funds rate for an extended period."
+The FOMC press release for April 18, 2001 announced the decision to lower its target for the federal funds rate by 50 basis points.